 Hot cocoa has become a beloved holiday drink that is often shared around Christmas time.
 This comes as no surprise as chocolaty drinks have always had roots in celebrations.
 The Olmecs and the Mayans drank a chocolaty drink called “xocolātl” which was made from ground cacao beans and water.
 It was used for celebrations and was thought to be a drink of the gods.
 For the Aztecs, the drink was consumed for strength and power.
 After Hernan Cortes came to the Americas, chocolate spread across the world and since then multiple revisions to “xocolātl” have been made.

 Are you ready to get creative with your hot cocoa recipe this holiday season?
 Think beyond instant hot cocoa packets, marshmallows, and peppermint.
-Check out the seven recipes listed below.

 - Aztec hot chocolate.
 The Aztecs often added chili peppers and spices to their chocolaty drinks.
 You can use this history as inspiration for your new homemade concoction.
 This recipe calls for semisweet chocolate, espresso coffee, cinnamon, and ground chipotle chile pepper to be slowly mixed with milk and half-and-half.